dentalplan/dentalplan.github.io/_posts/projects/2013-10-15-timescales.md

 ![Timescales kitchen](/resources/img/project_timescales1.jpg)
 ![A temporal relation expressed through smell](/resources/img/project_timescales2.jpg) Ever timed the cooking of eggs by how much bread you could butter?
 Or counted the gurgles of a fridge to tell you when the tea was brewed?
 Time scales is a small set of experiments exploring time as a relationship between physical processes, to produce a set of temporal ratios for kitchen practices and procedures without reference to normative metrical time.
 These ratios are then manifested in the properties of foodstuffs and utensils – temporality mapped out in comparisons of weight, colour, volume, smell – creating a sensorial database of time relations.
 These experiments are part of an ongoing investigation into errant temporalities.

+Time Scales was exhibited as part of the [*Everything But the Kitchen*](http://opensystem.org.uk/project/2013/06/21/everything-but-the-kitchen.html) exhibition at Harts Lane Studios, London.